Day trip to the Cape Winelands

 Best vineyards in the Cape Winelands

-Recommend below are some of the best wine farms in the Cape Winelands.
-This is not a definitive list.
-We have narrowed it down to only five farms per area.
+Below is a curated selection of some of the best wine estates in the Cape Winelands.
+While this is not a definitive list, we have carefully narrowed it down to five standout wine farms in each area to help you plan your visit with ease.

 Franschhoek